Take Action: Make a Plan

-Thanks to the Affordable Care Act, the health care reform law passed in 2010, insurance plans must cover recommended shots for adults.
+Thanks to the Affordable Care Act, the health care reform law passed in 2010, most private insurance plans must cover recommended shots for adults.
 Depending on your insurance plan, you may be able to get your shots at no cost to you.

 If you don’t have insurance, you still may be able to get free shots.

 - Call your state health department to find a free or low-cost vaccination program.